Highlights

 Where to Watch Trisha and Carmen

-Fancy watching 'Trisha and Carmen' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or view the Burt Barr-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+In the mood to watch 'Trisha and Carmen' on any device you have handy?
+Searching for a streaming service to buy, rent, download, or watch the Burt Barr-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Trisha and Carmen' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Trisha and Carmen' right now, here are some particulars about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Trisha and Carmen' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Trisha and Carmen' right now, here are some particulars about the flick.

-You probably already know what the movie's about, but just in case...
+Want the short version of the plot?
 Here's the plot: "Shot at the Teatro di San Carlo in Naples, Italy, Trisha and Carmen is a compelling narrative/document on the 1987 production of Carmen, which was directed by Lina Wertmuller and choreographed by Trisha Brown.
 Barr cuts between the rigorous discipline of rehearsal, Brown's meticulous preparations in her dressing room, and the actual performance.
 Through the course of the tape, Barr traces Brown's metamorphosis, paralleling her physical and mental transformation with the transformation from rehearsal to performance.
 Anchoring the work on one central and riveting image — Carmen's measured and sensual walk toward her lover — Barr returns to it throughout, zooming closer with each successive sequence until it culminates in the performance itself.
 By focusing on this one memorable and essential sequence, Barr articulates and magnifies the taut expressiveness of Brown's choreography." .